Assessing the impact of variance heterogeneity and misspecification in mixed-effects location-scale models: Background

-Modelling heterogeneity may even reflect important population and individual characteristics.
-For instance, in cardiovascular research, the notion of blood pressure variability~\citep{rothwell2010prognostic} is becoming more commonly used as a risk factor for stroke and other events, as large fluctuations over time might be indicative of arterial health and other issues.
-This could lead to finding new treatments which do not only bring blood pressure to a normal range but also stabilise it around some average values.
+Modelling variance heterogeneity at the individual level is becoming increasingly of interest in many clinical settings, as a way to quantify important population and individual characteristics in addition to average trends over time.
+For instance, in cardiovascular research, the notion of blood pressure variability~\citep{rothwell2010prognostic, parati2005blood} is becoming more commonly used as a risk factor for stroke and other events, as large fluctuations over time might be indicative of arterial health and other issues.
+Recent work has been published stating the importance of such concepts in cardiovascular studies \citep{stevens2019utility}.
+This could lead to the discovery of new treatments that not only bring blood pressure into a normal range but also stabilise its variability.
+In some instances \citep{muntner2015visit, yano2017visit}, summary statistics, such as the standard deviation or the coefficient of variation, computed for each individual have been used as measures of variability. \citet{barrett2019estimating} showed that these summary statistics are affected by measurement error and lack precision, especially in lower-sample-size settings, common to many longitudinal studies.
+This observation evidences that summary statistics are not effective in modelling variance heterogeneity, therefore, more sophisticated statistical models are needed to capture this heterogeneity.